Christian Dior famously said, “A woman’s perfume tells more about her than her handwriting.”

 Now don’t get us wrong, the traditional and sometimes out-dated messages associated with scent divided by gender are still very popular and will still continue.

 Many fragrances targeting women continue to highlight the pretty, feminine and floral notes.
 Whilst the bolder fragrances of wood, leather and smokiness are often targeted towards men.
-But these stereotyped and segmented market assumptions are now being challenged and not just by the smaller niche brands but the larger perfume house and fragrances buyers.
+These stereotyped and segmented market assumptions are now being challenged.
+This is not just the smaller niche brands but the larger perfume house and fragrances buyers.

 According to Mintel, gender-neutral fragrance launches accounted for 17% of the market in 2010 and by 2018 that figure had grown to 51%.
 And the trend for de-gendering products has not just stayed within the perfume industry.
 Unisex products are being seen in skincare, personal care and fashion.
 Shops are beginning to see genderless departments.
 Stores and brands that previously targeted men or women are starting to shift their focus.